 We have a yahoo groups email list for the guild that we use for reminders about the meetings and topical discussions.
 If you want to be on the email list, request an invitation to join from Bruce at bruceyoder at juno dot com.

-The Dance Guild gathers weekly from 7PM-9PM to learn and practice historic Scottish country dances.
+The Dance Guild gathers twice a month from 7PM-9PM to learn and practice historic Scottish country dances.

 Saint Christopher's Episcopal Church, 2300 N Hamline Ave. in Roseville.

 It is at the northeast corner of Highway 36 and Hamline Avenue (Hamline is between Snelling and Lexington).
 The church is actually encircled by the highway entrance ramp.
 You may have heard of St. Martin-in-the-Fields.
 Think of this as St. Christopher's-in-the-Cloverleaf :-)>